jeffreylanters/react-unity-webgl/README.md

 }
 ```

-## Handeling on when the Application is loaded
+## Handling on when the Application is loaded

 > Available since version 6.0.2